lgpdevtools/sraX/README.md

 has only been tested with a 64-bit Linux distribution.

 **2.** Perl version 5.26.x or higher.
-You can verify on your own computer by typing the following command under a bash terminal:
+You can verify on your own computer by typing the following command in a bash terminal:
 ```
 perl -h
 ```